All Episodes

 You would have, but I guarantee he won't come on your show, Sean.

-No, he's not gonna.
+No, he's not going to.

 And we saw that with the Russia hoax.

-You see it here, the double standard is so flagrant, so obvious, so transparent.
+The double standard is so flagrant, so obvious, so transparent.

-But nobody wants to ask the question of Nancy Pelosi and Mayor Bowser, why didn't they, as required by the law, the president, once he authorized it, it was in their hands to call them up.
+Why didn't they, as required by the law, the president, once he authorized it, it was in their hands to call them up.

-Why didn't they listen to the Capitol Police Chief?
+Why didn't they listen to the Capitol police chief?

-Why didn't they take advantage of the extra security that they should have known that they would need with such massive crowds that were planning On marching to the Capitol.
+Why didn't they take advantage of the extra security that they should have known that they would need with such massive crowds that were planning on marching to the Capitol?

 And why doesn't the January 6th committee, why didn't Pelosi allow members to join that committee who wanted to ask those questions?

-Listen, Donald Trump was impeached for saying in a for a speech that was nothing close to uh what Schumer said, and we played the Schumer speech during the impeachment trial.
+Listen, Donald Trump was impeached for saying for a speech that was nothing close to what Schumer said.

-Oh, pretty amazing.
+Oh, it's pretty amazing.

 We'll give you the last word, Bob.

-If this continues, and by this I mean the two-tier justice system on which you comment all the time.
+If this continues, and by this, I mean the two-tier justice system on which you comment all the time, this is how you get anarchy.

 Sooner or later, it will become untenable.